pypy/pypy.org/posts/2022/06/record-known-result.rst

 There are lots of examples of ``@elidable`` functions, both in RPython in general and in the PyPy interpreter.
-In the post linked above they are used for optimizing object operations in a tiny interpreter.
+In the post linked above they are used for optimizing object operations in a tiny example interpreter.

 But also a lot of functionality that is more directly exposed to the Python programmer is elidable.
 Most string methods are elidable for example: